4. Administrative Matters

 - a list of the bodies to which notice was sent under section 177AE(4)(b), a copy of each notice and an indication of the date on which the notice was sent.

-In all cases one of the three copies as required above must be a soft copy (eg CD pdf format).
+In all cases one of the two copies as required above must be a soft copy (eg CD pdf format).
 Plans and particulars which contain colour in the hard copy format must also be provided in colour in electronic format.
 Similarly all those provided in colour in electronic format must be provided in colour in hard copy format.

 4.2 Prescribed Authorities / Notices: Under section 177AE(4)(b) of the Planning and Development Act, 2000, as amended, a local authority should notify all relevant prescribed authorities of the application.